 Of course, there is such a thing as too much exfoliation, so you need to find a balance.
 For most people, a couple times a week does the trick.
 As you age, this may be closer to 3 or 4 times a week.

 We have an amazing Dead Sea Scrub that exfoliates while re-mineralizing the skin.
 It’s the perfect thing to use before putting on a moisturizing mask.

 If you have whiteheads or otherwise sensitive skin, be careful not to exfoliate too vigorously.
 A gentle scrub like our Ayurvedic Facial Scrub may be better suited for you.

-You can achieve the skin you want in 2017 (and beyond)!
 By ditching some of your bad habits and adopting some good ones, you could find yourself waking up to younger, more radiant looking skin!